Definitions of commonly used terms and document types:

-A document, which transfers a loan or debt to another, which gives them the right to collect the outstanding balance owed on the debt.
+A document which transfers a loan or debt to another, which gives them the right to collect the outstanding balance owed on the debt.

-A copy of a document that has the official seal of the office affixed upon it along with the signature of the Register of Deeds or one of his appointees, which certifies that the document is a true copy of the document on file in the Register of Deeds office.
+A copy of a document that has the official seal of the office affixed upon it along with the signature of the Register of Deeds or one of their appointees, which certifies that the document is a true copy of the document on file in the Register of Deeds office.

-The succession of conveyances, from some accepted stating point, whereby the present holder of real property derives his or her title.
+The succession of conveyances from some accepted stating point, whereby the present holder of real property derives his or her title.

 That which is received by the grantor in exchange for his or her deed.

 A written agreement between two or more parties, in which lists or gives stipulation on how the real estate may be used or what may be built or put on the property.
-These are also commonly referred to as restrictive covenants
+These are also commonly referred to as restrictive covenants.

 A written instrument that, when executed and delivered, conveys or transfers title to or an interest in real estate.

 A conveyance by the trustees after payment or partial payment for divesting themselves have the legal title or title to part of the property to the original owner.
-It releases part of the land or collateral from the Deed of Trust so that it may be sold or developed.
+It releases part of the land or collateral from the deed of trust so that it may be sold or developed.

-It is a written conveyance of real property that represents the security for the payment of a debt or the performance of some duty or obligation, all of which shall become void on payment of the debt or obligation.
+A written conveyance of real property that represents the security for the payment of a debt or the performance of some duty or obligation, all of which shall become void on payment of the debt or obligation.
 This is a three party document: the borrower, the beneficiary, and the trustee or trustees who hold the legal title or control of the property.

 A document in which the owner of property gives another the right to use the land for a specific purpose, such as for a right-of-way or utilities.
 This is most commonly used to give a person access to their property by crossing another’s property.